 The final thing to consider when it comes to water damage is what your insurance will cover for you.
 Homeowner’s insurance will typically not cover any flood damage.
 If you live in an area that is subject to frequent flooding, you may have coverage through the National Flood Insurance Program (NFIP).

 Make sure you look at your current insurance policy so you can get a clear picture of what is covered.
 Many sudden and unpredictable issues, like storm damage, are typically covered.
 Water damage caused by negligence of property maintenance, though, could be excluded, along with gradual leaks.
+Here’s a good article from Allstate Insurance that gives a rundown on what their insurance will and won’t cover.

 Contact your insurance company as soon as you believe you have a claim on your hands.
 You’ll want your agent to start the claims process as soon as they can and they should be able to help you get through the immediate steps to mitigating any further damage.